 Constraints:

-1 <= numCourses <= 20000 <= prerequisites.length <= numCourses * (numCourses - 1)prerequisites[i].length == 20 <= ai, bi < numCoursesai != bi[ai, bi] are distinct.Problem Overview: You are given numCourses and prerequisite pairs where [a, b] means you must take course b before a.
-The task is to return a valid order to finish all courses.
-If a cycle exists in the dependency graph, no valid ordering exists.
+1 <= numCourses <= 20000 <= prerequisites.length <= numCourses * (numCourses - 1)prerequisites[i].length == 20 <= ai, bi < numCoursesai != bi[ai, bi] are distinct.Problem Overview: You are given numCourses and a list of prerequisite pairs where [a, b] means you must take course b before a.
+The task is to return a valid ordering of all courses so every prerequisite is satisfied.
+If a cycle exists in the dependency graph, no valid order exists and you return an empty array.

-Approach 1: Topological Sort using Kahn's Algorithm (BFS) (Time: O(V+E), Space: O(V+E))
+Approach 1: Topological Sort using Kahn's Algorithm (BFS) (Time: O(V + E), Space: O(V + E))

-Approach 2: DFS with Cycle Detection (Time: O(V+E), Space: O(V+E))
+Approach 2: DFS with Cycle Detection (Time: O(V + E), Space: O(V + E))

 | Approach | Time | Space | When to Use |